-Father Joseph Lucas, Managing Editor.
-Father Joseph is a Ph.D. candidate at Vrije Universiteit Amsterdam and holds an M.Div. from Saint Tikhon’s Orthodox Theological Seminary.
-He is the rector of Christ the Savior Orthodox Cathedral in Miami, Florida.
+Father Joseph Lucas, Senior Editor.
+Father Joseph holds a Ph.D. in theology from Radboud University Nijmegen and an M.Div. with Distinction in Patristics from St. Tikhon’s Orthodox Theological Seminary.
+He is currently the rector of Christ the Saviour Orthodox Cathedral in Miami Lakes, Florida.

-David Bradshaw, Senior Editor.
+David Bradshaw, Associate Editor.
 David Bradshaw has written widely on ancient and medieval philosophy and religion.
-He is the author of Aristotle East and West: Metaphysics and the Division of Christendom (Cambridge University Press, 2004; paperback 2007).
-His most recent work includes the Greek Christian selections — introduced and edited — for Philosophy in the Middle Ages: A Multi-Cultural Reader, ed.
+He is the author of Aristotle East and West: Metaphysics and the Division of Christendom (Cambridge University Press, 2004).
+His most recent work includes the Greek Christian selections — introduced and edited — for Philosophy in the Middle Ages: A Multi-cultural Reader, ed.
 Bruce Foltz (Bloomsbury, 2019).
 He is a professor of philosophy at the University of Kentucky.

-Justin Gohl, Senior Editor.
-Justin Gohl is an adjunct professor at Reformed Episcopal Seminary in Blue Bell, Pennsylvania, and an adjunct professor at Eastern University in in St. David’s, Pennsylvania.
+Justin Gohl, Associate Editor.
+Justin Gohl is an adjunct professor at Reformed Episcopal Seminary in Blue Bell, Pennsylvania, and and adjunct professor at Eastern University in St. David’s, Pennsylvania.
 His research interests include the wisdom literature of the Hebrew Bible and patristic biblical interpretation and theology.
 His recent work (unpublished) includes translations of Origen’s Commentary on the Gospel According to Saint Matthew.

-Herman Middleton, Senior Editor.
-Herman Middleton is the author of Precious Vessels of the Holy Spirit: The Lives and Counsels of Contemporary Elders of Greece (Protecting Veil Press, 2003), and the translator of Lessons From a Greek Island: From the “Saint of Greek Letters,” Alexandros Papadiamandis (Protecting Veil Press, 2011).
+Herman Middleton, Associate Editor.
+Herman Middleton is the author of Precious Vessels of the Holy Spirit: the Lives and Counsels of Contemporary Elders of Greece (Protecting Veil Press: 2003), and the translator of Lessons from a Greek Island: From the “Saint of Greek Letters,” Alexandros Papadiamandis (Protecting Veil Press, 2011).
 His doctoral dissertation (in Greek) examines the cosmology and anthropology of C.S.
-Lewis in light of the Greek Fathers.
+Lewis in light of the Orthodox patristic tradition.